Explosion rocks Wisconsin refinery, at least 5 hurt

 No damage estimate was available.
 The Superior Fire Department sent all three engine companies to the explosion, and nearby Duluth sent over a command vehicle.

 Calgary-Alberta-based Husky Energy refinery bought the refinery from Indianapolis-based Calumet Specialty Products Partners last year for over $490 million.
-It’s Wisconsin’s only refinery, and produces gasoline, asphalt and other products.
+It’s Wisconsin’s only refinery, and it produces gasoline, asphalt and other products.

-The refinery, which dates back to the early 1950s, has a professing capacity of around 50,000 barrels per day and a storage capacity of 3.6 million barrels of crude and products.
+The refinery, which dates back to the early 1950s, has a processing capacity of around 50,000 barrels per day and a storage capacity of 3.6 million barrels of crude and products.
 It processes both heavy crude from the Canadian tar sands in Alberta and lighter North Dakota Bakken crude.